 I believe we need to measure progress in terms of what matters most in our lives (quality of life) and use indicators of progress that align with those values.
 My vision is an economy of well-being focused on the quality of life conditions of households.
 Households, I believe, represent the original enterprise and are the key building blocks of vibrant, flourishing, and civil societies.
 Afterall, economics comes from the Greek (oikonomia) meaning prudent household management.

-I operate our family-owned small business enterprise, Anielski Management Inc., on the principles of wisdom, integrity, moderation or sufficiency of material needs, and a commitment to sustainable stewardship of the genuine wealth of my community.
+Since 1995 I have been operating our family-owned small business enterprise, Anielski Management Inc., on the principles of wisdom, integrity, moderation or sufficiency of material needs, and a commitment to sustainable stewardship of the genuine wealth of my community.
 My wife and I are co-shareholders in our corporation which is directly tied to our household.
 We operate on the principles of moderation and sustainability, earning a sufficient income to meet our basic needs while enjoying a high quality of life for our household.
 I give at least one-third of my eight-hour work day to the community in the form of private and community counsel on how to build sustainable, flourishing and genuine wealth communities and enterprises.
 My wife and I enjoy the benefits of a wealth of meaningful work with some of the most progressive clients in Canada and internationally who understand the wisdom of the prudent management of genuine wealth.

 I am schooled in economics, accounting and forestry and hold a M.Sc. in forest economics, a B.A. in economics and B.Sc.F in forest science, all from the University of Alberta.

-Since 1999 I have served as a Senior Fellow with the Oakland-based economic policy think-tank, Redefining Progress.
+Between 1999-2009, I have served as a Senior Fellow with the Oakland-based economic policy think-tank, Redefining Progress.
 In 1999, along with economic journalist Jonathan Rowe, I completed the update to the U.S. Genuine Progress Indicator (GPI): a new measure of progress that accounts for the regrettable social and environmental depreciation costs that are otherwise treated as “growth” or as a benefit in the key economic performance statistic, the GDP (gross domestic product).